 I think it was 3 weeks ago when I was invited to the launch of Acer Aspire Timeline with a dinner cruise in Manila Bay.
-I was actually curious of what this new laptop of Acer is all about.
+I was actually curious of what this new laptop of Acer is all about, so read the student laptop reviews about it first, of course.
 I have been an Acer user for quite some time and I am satisfied on the performance of my Acer Aspire desktop which I bought in Abenson’s last December 2008.

 What’s interesting about this new line of laptops from Acer is that it has a long battery life.
 I always bring my laptop charger because my laptop’s battery can only last until 2 hours.
 For the Timeline, they boast that it can go up to 8 hours.
 This is good news for me because it will make me confident not to bring my charger anymore.
 There are two reason why their batteries last long: Intel’s Core™ 2 Duo ultra low voltage processors combined with Acer’s PowerSmart button and the Laminar Wall Jet.
 It’s a literal LAPtop because it doesn’t heat that easily.
 Continue reading “Acer Aspire Timeline Is Part of My Wish List”

 It’s the time to celebrate how wonderful the music of the world is with Fete dela Musique 2009.
 This time it will be held at different areas in Metrowalk on June 20, 2009.
 The line up per genre is listed below.
 I’ll probably be at Metro Phi to listen to the electronica/goth/new wave sounds.
 Maybe I’ll pass by the center plaza to some of my favorites there such as Corporate Lo-Fi, Itchyworms, Chilitees and many more. 🙂 Continue reading “Fete dela Musique in Manila 2009”